danjac/radiofeed-app/README.md

 ```

 **USER** here should be user who has permissions to install Dokku on that server.
 Consult the Ansible and Dokku documentation for more details.

+Once you have deployed your Dokku application on the server, further updates are as easy as `git push dokku main`.

 ### Scheduling background tasks